Adong-o/Adong-o/README.md

 # 💫 About Me:
 A front end web developer looking to kickstart a career in web development.
+Currently doing React and doing projects on the side.

 ## 🌐 Socials: